RomanKhudobei/Threaded/README.md

   parent.
 - Focused thread view shows a clickable, paginated breadcrumb so you can step back up the lineage one note at a time.

+## To Do
+- Refine shortcuts (ctrl+n for new note, arrows up and down to navigate thoughts, enter to go one level deeper, backspace to go one level upper)
+- Add tags
+- Add date range filter
+- Add ability to edit thoughts
+- Add ability to delete thoughts (send them into 30-day retention trash)